knpuniversity/symfony4/sfcasts/upgrade-sf5/webpack-encore-recipe.md

 ```

 Change one: it added `/public/build/` to the `.gitignore` file.
 We *definitely*
 want that...
 I'm not sure why it was missing.

+***TIP
+The Encore recipe *now* creates this file directly at `assets/app.js`.
+Make sure to delete that "starting" file.
+And later, the `app.css` file
+added by the recipe will now be at `assets/styles/app.css`.
+***

 Next is `assets/js/app.js`.
 There
 are a *lot* of changes here... but we don't want *any* of them.
 The
 WebpackEncoreBundle recipe gives you an "example" `app.js` file to start with.
 We don't want that example to overwrite our custom code.